Persona 2: Eternal Punishment: Development

 The concept for Eternal Punishment emerged during the writing for Innocent Sin.
 Script writer Tadashi Satomi felt that the draft gave him the impression of needing an alternative point of view to that of the main hero, forming the basis for Eternal Punishment's plot.
 To foreshadow this, the team showed the main characters from Eternal Punishment through minor roles in Innocent Sin.
 Eternal Punishment began full development after the release of Innocent Sin.
 Innocent Sin and Eternal Punishment both used the same game engine and structure.
 Kouji Okada, Innocent Sin's producer, returned in the same role.
 When developing Eternal Punishment, the development team took what they learned from Innocent Sin and used it to improve the gameplay and the Rumor system.
 One of the biggest concerns when making Eternal Punishment was how much the development staff wanted to include, which went well beyond their original plans.
+The in-game cutscenes were co-produced by Digital Media Lab and Earthy Productions.

 The overarching theme of Eternal Punishment, as with Persona and Innocent Sin, was exploration of the human psyche and the main characters discovering their true selves.
 While Innocent Sin focused on the protagonists as teenagers, Eternal Punishment looked at the protagonists as adults: for its central character theme, Eternal Punishment focused on how people realize their true selves as adults faced with reality.
 A theme carried over from Innocent Sin was the "power of Kotodama", the Japanese belief that words can influence the physical and spiritual world, with this power manifesting through the spreading of rumors.
 Terms and concepts used in the games, including Persona, Shadows and the character Philemon, were drawn from Jungian psychology and archetypes.
 The character of Nyarlathotep, who had made a cameo appearance as a Persona in the original game, was inspired by the character of the same name from H. P. Lovecraft's Cthulhu Mythos.
 Other antagonists and enemy creatures in the games were also drawn from the Cthulhu Mythos and played a key role in the narrative.

 The main characters were designed by Kazuma Kaneko, while secondary characters were designed by Shigenori Soejima.
 The protagonists of Eternal Punishment were adults and so could not be given a single standardized outfit as the high school protagonists of Innocent Sin had been.
 While designing the outfits for Eternal Punishment, Kaneko tried to keep an image of normal adults in mind, but in doing so was restricted when trying to portray the characters' heroism.
 In the end, he designed the characters to look normal while having a "different feeling" from other people.
 One of the characters that helped drive this style home was Ulala, who was a minor character in Innocent Sin and a main protagonist in Eternal Punishment.
 The Joker character from Innocent Sin was carried over into Eternal Punishment: the new Joker's actions were made increasingly murderous, creating a contrast between the two incarnations.